September 10

 Amaranth crackers made with Gluten-Free Amaranth flour is a high nutrition cracker recipe.
 Google it and get surprised with the benefits of Amaranth flour.

 Amaranth plan benefits include lowering high cholesterol level, support the digestive system, a good source of protein, helps in weight loss, strengthen the eyesight, and also work as an antioxidant.
-It’s a gluten-free seed so people who are gluten intolerant, these Amaranth crackers are perfectly suitable for them.
+It’s a gluten-free seed so people who are gluten intolerant, these right crunch amaranth crackers are perfectly suitable for them.

 Going bald?
 Smile now.
 These Amaranth crackers can help.
 Amaranth flour also helps in treating baldness.
 The zinc in amaranth strengthens hair follicles.

 Amaranth basically belongs to Mexico and Central America.
 Because it has protein, minerals, and vitamins, soon it started exporting to various part of the world.
-But it is still majorly grown and consumed in Central America.
+But it is still majorly grown and consumed in Central America mostly as Amaranth snacks.

 Gluten-Free Amaranth Crackers using Amaranth Flour